NatashaPDev/Voting/README.md

 Post vote
 ----
-Add a new vote for the restaurant from user.
-If user votes again the same day and it is after 11:00 then vote can't be changed.
+Adds a new vote for the restaurant from a user.
+If a user votes again the same day and it is after 11:00 then vote can't be changed.

 * **URL**